dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

 ## Failed to open OpenCore image - Access Denied

 On newer Microsoft Surface device firmwares, loading OpenCore will now result in a security violation even when Secure Boot is disabled.
 To resolve this, enable `UEFI -> Quirks -> DisableSecurityPolicy` in your config.plist.
 See here for more info: [Failed to open OpenCore image - Access Denied #1446](https://github.com/acidanthera/bugtracker/issues/1446)

+## OC: Failed to find SB model disable halting on critical error

+This is a typo, ensure that in your config.plist `Misc -> Secuirty -> SecureBootModel` is set to Disable**d**